William Moulton Marston

 “Human emotions are the gates and keys to the doors of human personalities.” – William Marston

-William Marston and DISC
+William Marston & DISC

 William Marston’s exploration of DISC stemmed from his lifelong fascination with human emotions.
-A Harvard-educated psychologist holding a Ph.D., Marston delved into this field with his 1928 book, “The Emotions of Normal People,” where he laid out the foundational principles of DISC.
+A Harvard-educated psychologist holding a Ph.D., Marston delved into this field with his 1928 book, Emotions of Normal People,” where he laid out the foundational principles of DISC.
 Drawing from extensive clinical experimentation, he introduced key DISC elements like axies, the connection between behavior and environment, and the behavioral patterns of Dominance (D), Inducement (I), Submission (S), and Compliance (C).

-Continuing his DISC research, Marston published “Integrative Psychology” three years later, revealing insights into the interplay of emotion, personality, motivation, learning, and recall.
+Continuing his DISC research, Marston published Integrative Psychology – A Study of Unit Response three years later, revealing insights into the interplay of emotion, personality, motivation, learning, and recall.
 These links have since become integral aspects of contemporary DISC tests, showcasing Marston’s enduring influence on the study of human behavior.

 Father of the Polygraph